bic

 Anything listed above or added additionally to a .env will be available globally within templates.

-Some specific keys used within entries (posts or drafts) and pages:
+Some specific keys used within entries (posts or drafts) and pages (except where noted):

 Drafts will have a draft key set.
 Likewise, posts will have a post key set.